FaithTech-Austria/Hackathon-2023/README.md

 ## How to Participate

-To get more information and register for the Hackathon, checkout the following event page:
+To get more information and register for the Hackathon, checkout our [event page](https://www.eventbrite.com/e/faithtech-austria-hackathon-tickets-640764573087?aff=oddtdtcreator)

 ## Contact